On $\mu_{n}$-actions on K3 surfaces in positive characteristic: -actions mu n-actions on RDPs and quotients

 In this proof, by a \emph{monomial} we mean a polynomial of the form $x^i y^j z^{p^{e-f} l} (1+z)^m$ with $0 \leq m < p^{e-f}$.
 Any polynomial (resp.\ formal power series) is uniquely expressed as a finite (resp.\ possibly infinite) sum of monomials with $k$-coefficients, and we say that a polynomial or a formal power series \emph{has} a monomial if its coefficient is nonzero.
+Expressions such as $F = x^2 + y^3 (1+z) + \dots$ will indicate that $F$ has these monomials.
+However, when we say of degree $m$ part $F_m$ of $F$, this is understood with respect to the usual monomials $x^i y^j z^l$.